Take all or part of your pension savings in cash.

-Taking all your money at once may mean not only paying tax at your normal rate, but you could end up paying higher rates of tax.
+Cashing in all your pension savings at once may mean not only paying tax at your normal rate, but you could end up paying higher rates of tax.
 If you can, it might be worth considering spreading your withdrawals over several years to ensure you avoid this.

-If you’re taking cash for the first time, then your pension provider may be required to apply emergency tax to the payment, which you may have to reclaim.
+If you’re taking cash from your pension for the first time, then your pension provider may be required to apply emergency tax to the payment, which you may have to reclaim.

 If you need a regular income, then taking cash from your pension savings now means there will be less to provide an income in the future.
 This might mean leaving you with no regular income other than the State Pension.